MeilleursAgents/react-mapbox-wrapper/README.md

 npm install && npm run peers # install both dependencies and peers
 ```

-You can use [`npm link`](https://docs.npmjs.com/cli/link) while developping new features on this repo for use in targeted repository.
+You can use [`npm link`](https://docs.npmjs.com/cli/link) while developing new features on this repo for use in targeted repository.

 ```bash
 npm link